tzou2024/Discrete_Fa2023_RSA/README.md

 ## Attacks

 There are two attacks implemented as part of the project: The Hastad Broadcast Attack and the Wiener's Attack.
 These two are one of the most well-known RSA attacks that have been proven to work due to specific conditions usually reliant on poorly chosen values for the algorithm.
-For implenmetationb, we created a file called `attacks.py` which stores functions that implement and solve these attacks, dependent on functions created in `rsa.py`.
+For implementation, we created a file called `attacks.py` which stores functions that implement and solve these attacks, dependent on functions created in `rsa.py`.

 ### Hastad BroadCast Attack